 Feedback was obtained by a yearly Community Pharmacy Patient Questionnaire (CPPQ) survey, and by handing customers cards inviting them to complete an online survey.
-83.7% of people completing the most recent CPPQ survey had rated the service provided by the pharmacy as very good or excellent.
+78.9% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
 A complaints procedure was available in the practice leaflet which was displayed in the retail area.

-Following comments about medicines being out of stock, team members now ensured that they were keeping people updated on the progress of orders, particularly for items in short supply.
+Following feedback that prescriptions were not always ready for people when they were due, the pharmacy team had reviewed the dispensing process.
+He said that the team members now prioritised prescriptions ordered through the managed repeat service.
+And that prescriptions were prepared at least one day in advance.
+The pharmacy had recently introduced an express lane for people who had received a text message to alert them that their prescription was ready for collection.
+The RP felt that this had improved waiting times and had gone some way to reduce queues.